spacemeshos/go-spacecraft/docs/devnet.md

 ### Deploy Web Services

 To deploy web services first you first need to place the secret `tls.key` and `tls.crt` files in ./artifacts/ws directory.
+These are the TLS secret and signed certificate files purchased from TLS certificate provider for spacemesh.io domain.

 Then you can run the below command: